kronihias/ambix/README.md

 * ambix_warp - warp soundfield towards equator, poles, front or back...*

-* ambix_widening - frequency dependant rotation around the z-axis, use this for source widening or creating diffuse early reflections, article: http://dx.doi.org/10.14279/depositonce-12
+* ambix_widening - frequency dependant rotation around the z-axis, use this for source widening or creating diffuse early reflections, article: http://dx.doi.org/10.14279/depositonce-12, Created with help of Franz Zotter and Matthias Frank